Full Tutorial for SigBridgeR

 helpful documentation:

-If you aim to filter out phenotype-associated cells in all tumor
+If you already have a Seurat object and aim to filter out

-SCPreProcess will filter out tumor cells using the
+will validate its structure and filter out tumor cells using the

 specified metadata column:

-your_seurat <- SCPreProcess(your_seurat, column2only_tumor = "Tissue")Note: I don’t recommend using columns like
+your_seurat <- SCPreProcess(sc = your_seurat, column2only_tumor = "Tissue")Note: I don’t recommend using columns like

 column2only_tumor = "Celltype"as tumor cell identities vary across tissues. instead: